rcgc/StochasticMatrix/README.md

 ## How to use it
 Run the python script:
 - `python main.py`
+- Choose between the following options
+  - 1

 ## References
 [1]Bolch, G., 2006.
 Queueing networks and Markov chains.
 2nd ed.
 Hoboken, N.J.: Wiley.